Leonowki/ITE-18_Final_Project_VirtualMap/README.md

 ## Steps to Get the Repository Locally and Work on It

+### Step 1: Initialize a Local Repository and Clone
-step 1: open terminal and iniate a directory as an empty local rep run on terminal:
+run on terminal:

 **git init**